-Difference Between Hard Cost vs Soft Cost
+Difference Between Hard Cost and Soft Cost

-Hard Cost vs Soft Cost Infographics
+Hard Cost vs. Soft Cost Infographics

-Hard Cost vs Soft Cost Key Differences
+Key Differences Between Hard Cost and Soft Cost

-- A major distinction between hard cost and the soft cost is that hard cost is no longer incurred once the project is completed whereas on the other hand soft cost may or may not be continued to be incurred even after the project has been completed and delivered.
-For example, there is a legal case going on the project even after the project has been completed hence, the company needs to incur legal and litigation fees on the project even after the completion of a project
+- A significant distinction between hard and soft costs is that hard costs don’t occur once the project completes.
+Whereas on the other hand, the soft cost may or may not continue to incur even after the project completion and delivery.
+For example, there is a legal case going on the project even after its completion.
+Hence, the company must incur legal and litigation fees on the project even after completion.

 |Hard Cost||Soft Cost|

-|It is directly related to the production and the development of a building||It is an indirect cost and is not directly related to the physical production of the building or the construction project|
+|It is directly related to the production and the development of a building.||It is an indirect costIndirect CostIndirect cost is the cost that cannot be directly attributed to the production.
+These are the necessary expenditures and can be fixed or variable in nature like the office expenses, administration, sales promotion expense, etc. and is not directly related to the physical production of the building or the construction project.|

-|It is relatively easy to estimate as the cost is as and when incurred and is easy to forecast depending on the progress of the project||It is not easily quantifiable and is not easy to forecast as it may continue even after the project has been completed and delivered|
+|It is relatively easy to estimate as the cost is as and when incurred and is easy to forecast, depending on the progress of the project.||It is not easily quantifiable and is not easy to forecast, as it may continue even after the project has been completed and delivered.|

-|It is generally tangible in nature and the company needs to acquire assets and other resources to complete the construction project||It is generally intangible in nature and can be incurred on behalf of the client or otherwise.
+|It is generally tangible, and the company needs to acquire assets and other resources to complete the construction project.||It is generally intangible and can be incurred on behalf of the client or otherwise.
 As it is not easy to estimate|

-|Raw material, brick, and motor, construction material direct labor are some examples of hard cost and are completed and not incurred when the project been completed or even before the project has been initiated.
-These costs are incurred only during the project is in the construction stage||Insurance Cost, legal cost, Set-up cost are few examples of soft cost and is generally incurred even before the project has been initiated and started|
+|Raw material, brick, and motor, construction material direct labor are some examples of hard costs and are completed and not incurred when the project has been completed or even before the project has been initiated.
+These costs are incurred only while the project is in the construction stage.||Insurance Cost, legal cost, Set-up cost are few and is generally incurred even before the project has been initiated and started|